 Yes!
 Cougars can be kept as pets in the United States, but there are certain legalities that must first be considered.

 I have always been fascinated by cougars.
-As I got older and discovered that they can be legally kept as pets, I became increasingly attracted to the proposition.
+As I got older and discovered that they could be legally kept as pets, I became increasingly attracted to the proposition.

 Since my husband doesn't hate the idea, we are in the preparation stages for making this happen.
 It will very likely be some time 10 or 15 years from now.
 I have begun the process of doing research, and I will share my findings here.